How Does LendingTree Get Paid?

 Chase has several special programs and discounts:

-• DreaMaker Mortgage: Chase’s DreaMaker mortgage is a home loan that requires as little as 3% as a down payment, and the entire amount can come from gifts from family members or friends.
-This program is for low- to middle-income households.
+• DreaMaker Mortgage: Chase’s DreaMaker mortgage is a home loan that has flexible credit guidelines and requires as little as 3% as a down payment.
+However, you’ll need to meet certain income requirements, depending on where you live.

-• Relationship: If you have an existing bank account or investment account with Chase or J.P.
+• Relationship discount: If you have an existing bank account or investment account with Chase or J.P.
 Morgan, you can qualify for an interest rate reduction of as much as 0.25%.

-• Friends and family: Friends and family members of Chase employees can qualify for an interest rate reduction as high as 0.125% on purchase and refinance loans.
+• Friends and family discount: Friends and family members of Chase employees can qualify for an interest rate reduction of an extra 0.125% on purchase and refinance loans.

 Chase offers a variety of home loans, including: